 |Can be easily carried around as it is lightweight|

-The specifications listed on the Fiskars website are quite a tall order, but according to the over 1,600 positive reviews, the product delivers as promised.
+The specifications listed on the Fiskars website are quite a tall order, but according to the thousands of positive reviews, the product delivers as promised.
 Here’s what the Fiskars hatchet promises:

 - Ideal for chopping kindling and small- to medium-sized logs